yeung66/clipboard-jvm/readme.md

 System.out.println(clipboard.get());
 ```

-> it's going to deploy on the maven central repository, so you can use it by add dependency in your project. (but now now)
+> it's going to deploy on the maven central repository, so you can use it by add dependency in your project.

 ## method